The Minnesota Department of Corrections supervises two types of people:

 Search for community services staff by visiting the Community Services Directory.

-"Our commitment is to engage with community partners to increase access to resources, programs and services that people impacted by incarceration may need in order to thrive in communities and reduce individual risk." -Kelley Heifort, DOC Director of Reentry Services
+"Our goal is to help criminal-justice-impacted people get access to opportunities, supports and services they need to thrive in communities and to reduce risk of future justice involvement." -Kelley Heifort, DOC Director of Reentry Services

 This statewide program provides intensive supervision for the highest-risk individuals.
 Supervision includes four face-to-face contacts weekly, electronic home monitoring, mandatory work or school, daily curfews, mandatory restitution, and random drug testing.